-Bathroom sinks often have stopped-up or slow-moving drains, this presents itself as the bathroom sink won’t drain properly.
+Bathroom sinks often have clogged or slow-moving drains, this presents itself as the bathroom sink won’t drain properly.
 While it’s usually no cause for alarm, a slow draining sink can be quite annoying.
+The following will teach you how to unclog a bathroom sink that will not drain properly.

 Luckily, it’s something you should be able to deal with on your own.
 Apply a bit of handy work, and soon you’ll be able to enjoy your bathroom routine without a soapy swamp appearing in your sink.